Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

-It turns out that some material related to the coefficient $R(\alpha)$ already appears in the beautiful work by Duplantier-Miller-Sheffield \cite{DMS} where they introduce what they call quantum spheres (and other related objects).
-Quantum spheres are equivalence classes of random measures on the sphere with two marked points $0$ and $\infty$.
-Within this framework, the reflection coefficient $R(\alpha)$ can naturally be interpreted as the partition function of the theory\footnote{We will not elaborate more on this point as no prior knowledge of the work by Duplantier-Miller-Sheffield \cite{DMS} is required to understand the sequel (see \cite{aru} for an account of the relation between \cite{DKRV} and \cite{DMS}).
-More precisely, the required background to understand $R(\alpha)$ will be introduced in subsection \ref{Reflection coefficient} below.}.
+It turns out that some material related to the coefficient $R(\alpha)$ already appears in the beautiful work by Duplantier-Miller-Sheffield \cite{DMS}: within this framework, the reflection coefficient $R(\alpha)$ can naturally be interpreted as the partition function of the theory underlying the quantum sphere.
+We will not elaborate more on this point as no prior knowledge of the work by Duplantier-Miller-Sheffield is required to understand the sequel (see \cite{aru,tail} for an account of the relation between \cite{DKRV} and \cite{DMS}).
+More precisely, the required background to understand $R(\alpha)$ will be introduced in subsection \ref{Reflection coefficient} below.

 Finally, let us stress that the DOZZ formula \eqref{DOZZformula} is invariant under the substitution of parameters